tannal/tannal.glitch.me/job.md

 # 2024-9-22 - 2024-9-29

 [] follow up pr for test262
+[]

 https://github.com/w3c/csswg-drafts/issues/10872

-[] implement go to recent directories in zed
+[] implement go to recent directories in zed potential mentor SomeoneToIgnore

 ```rs
 // assets/keymaps/default-linux.json add a new context and keymap for new component
 // create a new lib called go_to_rencent directories